haruse23/WOS-DDS-TEX-Blender-Addon/README.md

 Convert from Spider-Man: Web of Shadows's TEX format to DDS and vice versa.

 # Important
-If you have *.0.tex file rename it to *.0.tex0, also if you have *.1.tex file rename it to *.0.tex1
+If you have *.0.tex file rename it to *.0.tex0

+If you have *.1.tex file rename it to *.0.tex1

 Both files are needed (and they have to be in same folder) for the conversion from TEX to DDS.